Plot Recruitment Deviations

 ...

-TRUE/FALSE; indicate whether to produce an .rda file containing a list with the figure/table, caption, and alternative text (if figure).
+A logical value indicating whether to save the object and make an automated caption and alternative text in the form of an `rda` object.
 If TRUE, the rda will be exported to the folder indicated in the argument "figures_dir".
-Default is FALSE.

 Plot recruitment deviations relative to one over time from an assessment model output file translated to a standardized output (convert_output).
 There are options to return a `ggplot2` object or export an .rda object containing associated caption and alternative text for the figure.